All Products

 2. In the left-side navigation pane, choose Protection Configuration > Protected Objects.

-3. On the Protected Object Group tab, click Create.
+3. On the Protected Object Groups tab, click Create Object Group.

-4. In the Create Protected Object Group dialog box, configure the Name, Associate with Protected Object, and Description parameters.
-Then, click OK.
+4. In the Create Protected Object Group dialog box, enter a Protected Object Group Name, select Associated Protected Objects, add Remarks, and then click OK.

 Note

-• If a protected object already exists in a protected object group, you must remove the protected object from the protected object group before you can add the protected object to the current protected object group.
-For more information, see Modify a protected object group.
+• If a protected object already exists in a protected object group, you must remove the protected object from the protected object group before you add the protected object to another protected object group.
+For more information, see Edit a protected object group.

-After you create a protected object group, you can manage the protected object group on the Protected Object Group tab.
+After you add a protected object group, you can manage the protected object group on the Protected Object Groups tab.
 For more information, see Manage protected object groups.

 Manage protected objects